apache/druid/docs/api-reference/automatic-compaction-api.md

 * `dataSource`: Name of the datasource for this status information.
 * `scheduleStatus`: Automatic compaction scheduling status.
 Possible values are `NOT_ENABLED` and `RUNNING`.
 Returns `RUNNING ` if the datasource has an active automatic compaction configuration submitted.
 Otherwise, returns `NOT_ENABLED`.
 * `bytesAwaitingCompaction`: Total bytes of this datasource waiting to be compacted by the automatic compaction (only consider intervals/segments that are eligible for automatic compaction).
-* `bytesCompacted`: Total bytes of this datasource that are already compacted with the spec set in the automatic compaction config.
+* `bytesCompacted`: Total bytes of this datasource that are already compacted with the spec set in the automatic compaction configuration.
 * `bytesSkipped`: Total bytes of this datasource that are skipped (not eligible for automatic compaction) by the automatic compaction.
 * `segmentCountAwaitingCompaction`: Total number of segments of this datasource waiting to be compacted by the automatic compaction (only consider intervals/segments that are eligible for automatic compaction).
 * `segmentCountCompacted`: Total number of segments of this datasource that are already compacted with the spec set in the automatic compaction configuration.